-I sat in silence while she looked over my meal logs wishing I could read her mind.
+I sat in silence while she looked over my meal logs, wishing I could read her mind.
 She was pleased I had gained more weight.
-She didn’t know that lately I had been restricting and shrinking my serving sizes.
-If she had asked about the foods I was choosing maybe she would realize that I was sticking only to “safe” foods.
+Yet, she didn’t know that lately I had been shrinking my serving sizes.
+Had she had asked about the foods I was choosing, maybe she would realize I was sticking only to “safe” foods.
 But she didn’t ask.
-She looked up and said, “Now that you are almost weight restored- your portion sizes are going to look a little smaller.
+Instead she looked up and said, “Now that you are almost weight restored- your portion sizes are going to look a little smaller.
 Instead of your food covering your entire plate, you will see more of the plate.”

 Wait, what did she just say?

 I wondered if this is what whiplash felt like.
 All that time in treatment the focus had been on eating MORE.
 Allowing MORE food in.
 More variety.
 Larger portions.
 Higher weight.